luxvalerian/foodle/README.md

 # foodle

-foodle is a grocery delivery app, as inspired by covid-19. foodle will allow users to select groceries from certain stores, pay for them (set a delivery, connect to a volunteer).
+foodle is a grocery delivery app, as inspired by covid-19. foodle will allow users to select groceries from certain stores, pay for them, set a delivery, and connect to a volunteer.
 Users will log on to a website, select a grocery store, pick their items, put them in a cart and checkout.

 ## Motivation